 There's plenty of room behind the dash, so you can install just about any car stereo in this truck, including single-DIN (2" tall) and double-DIN (4" tall) receivers.
 Installation is pretty simple.
 You remove the center dash panel surrounding the stereo, then unbolt the stereo from the dash.
-You'll need a mounting kit to trim out the new radio, along with a wiring harness that allows you to connect your new radio without having to cut the factory wiring (Crutchfield includes these installation parts free with most orders, along with our own MasterSheet™ step-by-step instructions for your F-150).
+You'll need a mounting kit to trim out the new radio, along with a wiring harness that allows you to connect your new radio without having to cut the factory wiring Crutchfield includes these installation parts at a very nice discount with most orders, along with our own MasterSheet™ step-by-step instructions for your F-150.

 You'll have no problem fitting accessory items like satellite radio tuners, iPod adapters, navigation modules, or even small amps back behind your new stereo.
 Remove a couple of trim pieces, and you'll have all the access you need for the installation.
 You'll lose the factory Video Entertainment feature if you replace the Ford radio.